A person with a disability has the right to expect the full spectrum of services offered by Burlington Public Library.

 - ZoomText software to magnify or read text on one public computer at each library branch (except Kilbride)

-- BrowseAloud software on our website which allows it to be read aloud
+- BrowseAloud software on our website that allows it to be read aloud

 Q: What formats are available at the library for people with vision loss or other print disabilities?